 This blog will take a closer look at each roof and wall cladding profile in the Metal Cladding Systems range; exploring substrate options, minimum requirements and substrate selection restrictions.
 Substrate installation can dramatically impact the overall success of roof and wall metal cladding.
 Substrate imperfections and unsuitable materials can show through as flaws on the panel face.
 Substrate issues often present as oil-canning (for more on oil-canning, click here).
 Cutting corners when specifying or installing substrates won’t offer the best start for your cladding application.

 Standing Seam offers a classic European metal cladding aesthetic and is one the most popular roof and wall panel solutions.
 This profile has a flat pan with raised ribs.
 Flat pan systems are always best installed onto continuous substrates.
-Traditionally this would be a minimum 15 mm construction grade plywood for wall applications, and 17 mm construction grade plywood for roofing.
-Many installers will select an 18 mm construction grade plywood regardless of the application.
+Traditionally this would be a minimum 19 mm construction grade plywood for wall and roof applications.
 Working with a continuous substrate ensures the flat pan of each panel is supported.
 This support reduces the risk of fixing clips creating visible shadows and imprints on the panel face (this can occur when Standing Seam is installed directly onto metal battens).

 Adequate support reduces the risk of oil-canning and the overall panel durability is increased.